 Per the Money Guy Show:

-• Bo Hanson said if a person was going to purchase a vehicle every couple of years anyway, then leasing might be better, but it's still not a smart financial decision because buying and driving a vehicle for a long time is the best financially.
+Bo Hanson said if a person was going to purchase a vehicle every couple of years anyway, then leasing might be better, but it's still not a wise financial decision because buying and driving a vehicle for a long time is the best financially.

 (Again, 2020 was the exception to this rule.
-Due to the inflationary period, some individuals were able to return leased vehicles and make money out of the deal.
-This is not the standard, so be very careful if you decide to go with leasing as you will more than likely be the one losing out on the deal.)
+Due to the inflationary period, some individuals could return leased vehicles and make money from the deal.
+This is not the standard, so be very careful if you decide to go with leasing, as you will likely lose out on the deal.)

 Tips for the Buying Process:

-• Research is your friend.
-The more research you put in, the more car for your money you can get out.
+Research is your friend.
+The more research you do, the better car you can get for your money.

-• Don’t let their scarcity games play games with your brain, like when they say they have someone else looking at this same car.
+Don’t let their scarcity games play games with your brain, like when they say they have someone else looking at this exact car.
 That will get you to buy on emotions.

-• Don’t let them start the conversation by asking “How much do you want your monthly payments to be?”, as the dirty little secret is, they can make almost any car fit into your monthly budget.
+Don’t let them start the conversation by asking, “How much do you want your monthly payments to be?”
+The dirty little secret is that they can fit almost any car into your monthly budget.

-• Buy at the end of the month or year.
-The month with the biggest MSRP discount is December.
+Buy at the end of the month or year.
+December usually offers the most significant MSRP discount.

 #1 Know the purchase price